-- Curb porch piracy—Unfortunately, people have been stealing things throughout the history of our existence.
+- Curb porch piracy— Unfortunately, people have been stealing things throughout the history of our existence.
 Never has it been easier to steal a “mystery box” in hopes that it results in something of value.
-These packages, as you’re well aware, are quite literally placed in front of our door dropped at our doorstep during the day—where they will remain until collected.
-Thus, a package room is dedicated to keeping the packages safe prior to the resident receiving them (we’ll delve more into this below).
+These packages, as you’re well aware, are quite literally placed in front of our door dropped at our doorstep during the day —where they will remain until collected.
+Thus, a residential package room or apartment package locker is dedicated to keeping the packages safe prior to the resident receiving them (we’ll delve more into this below).

-- Optimize the mailroom—With the sheer volume of packages being delivered on a daily basis, property managers and management staff alike tend to spend hours handling mail during their work hours of operation.
-Many of these buildings weren’t designed with the boom of e-commerce in mind, and it’s likely that most mid- to large-sized apartment complexes could benefit immensely from a dedicated team for mailroom management.
+- Optimize the mailroom —With the sheer volume of packages being delivered on a daily basis, property managers and management staff alike tend to spend hours conducting package services or handling mail during their work hours of operation.
+Many of these buildings weren’t designed with the decline of mail service and the boom of e-commerce in mind, and it’s likely that most mid- to large-sized apartment complexes could benefit immensely from a dedicated team for mailroom management and package management.
 And guess what?
 A package room takes the place of one.

-A package room is a safeguard against theft, ensuring secure package delivery with a system that optimizes the delivery process as a whole.
+A package room or package center is a safeguard against theft, ensuring secure package delivery with a system that optimizes the package services and delivery process as a whole.
 But how exactly?
 And what exactly defines a “package room?”
 Isn’t that just a mailroom?
 Doesn’t a mailroom hold mail and packages safely too?
 Keep reading to find out.

 The Package Room

-A package room is exactly as it sounds—a room dedicated specifically to package deliveries, with intelligent hardware to do the job.
+A package room is exactly as it sounds—a room dedicated specifically to package deliveries, with intelligent package management hardware to do the job.
 But what hardware exactly?

 With the rise of e-commerce and the dynamic situation orbiting package delivery, one of the answers to the mounting concerns has come in the form of package lockers.
 In 2017, multiple companies began to create smart locker systems with the aims of providing a solution to the aforementioned problem.

 - The methodology – The methodology behind these locker systems is relatively simple.
-Indoor lockers are installed in an apartment complex, office building, university, or anywhere in need of one, and all packages are delivered to it.
-The package is then placed in a specific locker which is programmed to open with a code that only the resident will receive.
+Indoor lockers are installed in an apartment complex, office building, on-campus university housing, off-campus university housing, or anywhere in need of one, and all packages are delivered to it.
+The package is then placed in a specific electronic locker which is programmed to open with a code that only the resident will receive.
 The resident, after receiving a notification that a package has been delivered, will then head over to the package room, use their code, and retrieve their package.

 The level of intelligence and the various features offered by a package room depends on the company selling the hardware.
 For instance, here at Parcel Pending, our smart lockers have integrated infrared scanners, built-in cameras, barcode-enabled sensors, and it’s all streamlined into our app.
 Additionally, different lockers will serve different purposes.

 As people began witnessing this meteoric shift towards online shopping, parcel companies went into hyperdrive in an attempt to establish a foothold in the market.
 And what happened?
 In 2018, America witnessed a nationwide smart locker integration.
-From universities, multifamily apartment complexes, to your average homeowner, many have integrated an iteration of a package room.
+From universities, off-campus university housing complexes, and multifamily apartment complexes, to your average homeowner, many have integrated an iteration of a package room.